 Mexico is classified as a diverse country, occupying the fifth place in the world due to its wide number of species and endemisms, it is estimated that it represents 10% of the terrestrial diversity of the planet, due to its geographical location, topography, diversity of altitudes and climates, resulting in the diversification of habitats and different forms of life.1-3 A clear example of this is fungi, which are considered to be the second most numerous organisms on Earth after insects4, Mexico has temperate forests of gymnosperms and angiosperms, favoring the development of approximately 200,000 species of fungi of which only 3.5% to 5% have been reported including national and international research4-6, among the uses and customs are gastronomic and medicinal.
-In pre-Hispanic times these were used to cure diseases of a spiritual nature such as the evil eye and witchcraft practices (Dictyophora and the lycoperdaceae)7, currently, there has been an increased interest in modern pharmacology in the extraction and studies of chemical compounds from medicinal edible mushrooms.^{8,9} Among the properties attributed to them are antiinflammatory, antioxidant, treating different types of pain such as headache, low back pain, among others.10
+In pre-Hispanic times these were used to cure diseases of a spiritual nature such as the evil eye and witchcraft practices (Dictyophora and the lycoperdaceae)7, currently, there has been an increased interest in modern pharmacology in the extraction and studies of chemical compounds from medicinal edible mushrooms.^{8,9} Among the properties attributed to them are antiinflammatory, antioxidant, and treating different types of pain such as headache, low back pain, among others.10

-The endemic species of Mexico Ustilago maydis, is a basidiomycete parasitic fungus known in the world to cause the disease called common corn smut (Zea mays), this infection generates large tumors in the cob, culturally known as
+The endemic species of Mexico Ustilago maydis, is a basidiomycete parasitic fungus known in the world to cause the disease called common corn smut (Zea mays), this infection generates large tumors in the cob, culturally known as "huitlacoche" or "cuitlacoche" this fungus is used in the preparation of different dishes11, however, the interest in this species also lies in the potential uses for its biochemical properties.

-Received: 01/03/2024, Accepted: 13/05/2024, Postprint: 13/08/2024, Published: DD/MM/AAAA DOI: https://doi.org/10.29057/mjmr.v13i25.12396
+Received: 01/03/2024, Accepted: 13/05/2024, Postprint: 13/08/2024, Published: 01/05/2025 DOI: https://doi.org/10.29057/mjmr.v13i25.12396